Matt Allison

-In 2007 Allison entered the British Touring Car Championship racing for Motorbase Performance in their SEAT Toledo Cupras.
+In 2007, Allison entered the British Touring Car Championship racing for Motorbase Performance in their SEAT Toledo Cupras.
 He finished a very credible 6th in the Independents Trophy and 12th overall.
-His performance over the season won him widespread recognition as a touring car driver and he was rated in the Top 10 of the BTCC 2007 Season by Autosport in his first season.
+His performance over the season won him widespread recognition as a touring car driver and he was rated in the top-ten of the BTCC 2007 Season by Autosport in his first season.

-In early 2008 Allison signed to drive a Chevrolet Lacetti for Robertshaw Racing in the 2008 British Touring Car Championship season.
-With little opportunity to test the car before the Media Day at Rockingham Motor Speedway, he finished 7th for the day on his first drive in the car justifying his high expectations for the season.
-He put in some good performances in the first 9 rounds of the series, picking up some good points, but the car was weighted down by the organisers, making it uncompetitive and Allison had to pull out after the Donington Park rounds due to financial problems.
+In early 2008, Allison signed to drive a Chevrolet Lacetti for Robertshaw Racing in the 2008 British Touring Car Championship season.
+With little opportunity to test the car before the Media Day at Rockingham Motor Speedway, he finished seventh for the day on his first drive in the car justifying his high expectations for the season.
+He put in some good performances in the first nine rounds of the series, picking up some good points, but the car was weighted down by the organisers, making it uncompetitive and Allison had to pull out after the Donington Park rounds due to financial problems.
 Despite this, Allison was still 17th in the championship.

 Unable to secure a satisfactory full-time seat for 2009, Allison decided to take some time out to concentrate on his family business, for which he is the majority shareholder, and analyse opportunities from there.

 It was not until 2011 that Allison made his racing return, in the highly competitive Renault Clio Cup.
 After three seasons away he showed no signs of slowing down, finishing 4th on his debut, and went on to score two popular wins at Croft.

-2012 was a big year for Allison as he became a father for the first time with his wife Elise, and was also accepted as a full member of the British Racing Drivers Club (BRDC), a personal ambition of Allison's of which he is very proud.
+Allison became a father in 2012.
+Additionally, he was accepted as a full member of the British Racing Drivers Club.

 Personal life

 As well as being a keen golfer, Allison is a Director of numerous companies in his home town of Norwich.
 He is also an experienced race instructor having worked at many of England's racing schools, and has undertaken corporate work for, amongst others, Mazda, Renault and Volvo.

-In more recent years he has been the Driver Performance Coach for R Racing Ltd in the Ginetta Junior Championship which supports the BTCC & British GT Championship.
-In 2022, 2023 & 2024 he coached the overall drivers champion, Josh Rowledge, Freddie Slater & Ethan Jeff-Hall respectively.
+In more recent years, Allison has been the Driver Performance Coach for R Racing Ltd in the Ginetta Junior Championship which supports the BTCC & British GT Championship.
+In 2022, 2023 & 2024, he coached the overall drivers champion, Josh Rowledge, Freddie Slater & Ethan Jeff-Hall respectively.